April Rectanus, LCPC

 Dr. Gary Klein is a licensed child and adult psychiatrist and has been providing psychiatric services for 30 years.
 He received his Doctor of Medicine degree from University of Maryland Medical School.
 He has completed his postgraduate education at University of Maryland Hospital Child Psychiatry.
 He worked as a psychiatrist in Sinai Hospital.
 Dr. Klein worked as the director of training at the Center for Infant Study, University of Maryland Hospital where he supervised fellows, child fellows, pediatricians, and social workers.
 Currently he works as a consultant for counseling centers and institutions such as McDaniel College Counseling Center, Second Home Foster Care Agency, and Care Clinic.
 He sees his clients at the Care Clinic every Friday.

-Latanya Black-Muhammad is a community outreach worker at the Care Clinic and provides additional support to staff and clients.
-In addition to overseeing the waiting area she also helps to establish contact with outside agencies and referrals, maintain clinic databases, and help keep clients abreast about community resources.
-Latanya completed her Masters degree in Counseling Psychology at Bowie State University.
+Lenice Price is the community outreach worker at the Care Clinic and provides additional support to staff and clients.
+Lenice provides child care for our clients as needed when attending appointments.
+In addition to overseeing the waiting area she helps to establish contact with other agencies, screen referrals, maintain clinic databases, and help clients find resources in the community.
+Lenice has her Associates degree in Early Childhood Education, and she soon will complete her Bachelor’s degree in General Psychology.

 In addition to our main clinical staff, we also have graduate student interns who provide clinical services.